Hippie trail: Routes

+Kathmandu was typically the terminus of the hippie trail, as Tibet was off-limits and overland travel through Burma was not possible.
+India had severely restricted travel to Burma due to clashes between insurgents and Indian armed forces, and the Ledo Road crossing into Burma had fallen into disrepair and been largely reclaimed by the jungle.
+However, one could fly from Kathmandu to Bangkok to continue the journey in Southeast Asia to Thailand, Malaysia and Indonesia (where Bali was a popular destination for hippies).
+From Indonesia, there was also the option of crossing to Australia by plane or ship.
+That led to the trail from Timor to Thailand being classified as Hippie Trail South East Asia Extension, which mainly attracted Australians and New Zealanders traveling the opposite way overland to London.

+Tony Wheeler's travel guide, written in Australia for an Australian audience, covers the hippie trail in reverse order, traveling from Australia to Indonesia, Malaysia and Thailand, flying from Bangkok to Kathmandu (or Calcutta) and then continuing on to India and eventually to Europe.
 Beyond the major route, Jimi Hendrix also popularized Essaouira as a hippie destination in Morocco.

 Methods of travel

 To keep costs low, journeys were carried out by hitchhiking, or cheap, private buses that travelled the route.
 There were also trains that travelled part of the way, particularly across Eastern Europe through Turkey (with a ferry connection across Lake Van) and to Tehran or east to Mashhad, Iran.
 From these cities, public or private transportation could then be obtained for the remainder of the trip.
 The bulk of travellers were Western Europeans, North Americans, Australians, and Japanese.
 Ideas and experiences were exchanged in well-known hostels, hotels, and other gathering spots along the way, such as Yener's Café and The Pudding Shop in Istanbul, Sigi's on Chicken Street in Kabul or the Amir Kabir in Tehran.
 Many used backpacks and, while the majority were young, older people and families occasionally travelled the route.
 A number drove the entire distance.

-Hippies tended to travel light, seeking to pick up and go wherever the action was at any time.
-Hippies did not worry about money, hotel reservations or other such standard travel planning.
-A derivative of this style of travel were the hippie trucks and buses, hand-crafted mobile houses built on a truck or bus chassis to facilitate a nomadic lifestyle.
-Some of these mobile homes were quite elaborate, with beds, toilets, showers and cooking facilities.